Before I was a Kidney Warrior, I was a Marine.

 Kidney Disease is one of the lesser known illnesses.
 Maybe because kidneys are a pair of the lesser known organs in the human body.
 Personally, I knew the bare minimum about kidney disease because of a relative who received a kidney transplant after being on dialysis for a few years.
-I thought it was just an old person’s/unhealthy overweight person’s disease.
-It would never happen to me.
+I thought it would never happen to me.

 This caused a bunch of “you can’t make this stuff up” life experiences that changed my entire life.
 I received my second chance at life on April 2, 2011.
-My living donor is the most selfless, caring person that I have ever met…except that I didn’t meet her until after she agreed to be my kidney donor.
+My living donor is the most selfless, caring person that I have ever met…except that I didn’t meet her until after she agreed to give her kidney to me.
 It took me feeling my life leave my body to reach out for help…and she found me.

 When I woke up from the transplant surgery, when I realized that it was over I started crying.
 I was so happy.
 It could have been the drugs, but all I could think is that I wanted everyone who survives by dialysis to feel the way that I do right at this moment.

 Would you like to share your story and be featured on Faces of Kidney Disease?
 Join the I Am The Face Campaign.